-This summary highlights selected information contained elsewhere in this prospectus.
-This summary does not contain all of the information that you should consider before deciding to invest in our Common Stock.
+deciding to invest in our Common Stock.
 You should read the entire prospectus carefully, including the "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our consolidated financial statements and the related notes thereto that are included elsewhere in this prospectus, before making an investment decision.
-Unless otherwise noted and other than in our historical financial statements and the notes thereto, the share and per share information in this prospectus reflects a proposed reverse stock split of the outstanding Common Stock and treasury stock of the Company at an assumed 1-for-60,000 ratio, which is expected to occur prior to the closing of the offering.
+Unless otherwise noted and other than in our historical financial statements and the notes thereto, the share and per share information in this prospectus reflects a reverse stock split of the outstanding Common Stock and treasury stock of the Company at a 1-for-60,000 ratio.
 Except as otherwise indicated herein or as the context otherwise requires, references in this prospectus to "Propanc Biopharma," the "Company," "we," "us," and "our" refer to Propanc Biopharma, Inc., and its subsidiaries.